History of the Weir & Reading Hydro

-People had dammed up and diverted some of the River Thames flow to power a water mill on the Thames, beyond View Island in Caversham.
+There has been evidence of people using the power of the River Thames going back over a thousand years.
+One of the earliest examples is of people damming and diverting some of the Thames flow to power a water mill on the river, just beyond View Island in Caversham.
 That mill is recorded in the Doomsday Book of 1086.

-Then a few years ago, along came The Reading Sustainability Centre project, who realised the potential for generating hydro power at the weir.
+The Reading Sustainability Centre project were the ones who realised the potential for generating hydro power at the weir.

-The full technical and financial plan for the project are underway.
-These final plans will allow us to finalise the most appropriate technology and design, to raise the funds required and to start building.
+The full technical and financial plan for the project are currently underway.
+This has culminated in both our Pioneer and Main Share Offers.
+By doing this, we have been able to finalise the most appropriate technology and design, and to raise the funds required to start building.

 The Project obtained Planning Permission in Summer 2015 from Reading Borough Council.
 The Environment Agency granted the licences required to operate a hydro project on Caversham Weir in February 2016.
 Final planning approval was given in May 2017 by the Council, and the project met the remaining aspects of EA requirements by Summer 2019.

 As such, Reading Hydro has now moved into the fundraising and build phase of the project.